charybdis-ircd/charybdis-ircd.github.io/download.md

 $ cd charybdis
 {% endhighlight %}

-This will check out the *master* branch by default, which has experimental code that may or may not be suitable for production networks.
-We recommend checking out the stable release series branch, which at present is 3.5:
+This will check out the *release/4* branch by default.
+If you want to use version 3.5, check it out:

 {% highlight bash %}
 $ git checkout release/3.5